-As I’ve been thinking of new Easter recipes to share with y’all, my thought took me straight to ham.
-I know ham is a tradition for many families at Easter, but how could it be changed so that it wasn’t the same ol’ same ol’?
-How could your Easter Ham be different from your Christmas Ham?
-I decided to make a new glaze to make this year’s ham different – let me in introduce to you Baked Ham with Pineapple Glaze.
+As I’ve been thinking of Easter recipes to share with y’all, my thought took me straight to ham.
+I know ham is a tradition for many families at Easter, but how can it be changed so that it isn’t the same ole’ same ole’?
+How can your Easter Ham be different from your Christmas Ham?
+I decided to make a new glaze to make this year’s ham different – let me in introduce to you Baked Ham With Pineapple Glaze

 With all that said, don’t just limit this oven-baked ham to Easter though.
 It is perfect for that wonderful Thanksgiving and Christmas meal too!

 Hams are sold bone-in, partially boned, or boneless.
 Unless sold fresh, hams are cured.
 There are different curing processes – brined (wet-cured), injection-cured, or dry-cured.
 Brine-cured involves soaking in a liquid salt mixture that sometimes has added flavors before being smoked.
 Brine-cured hams are the most common variety found in grocery stores and can vary significantly in quality.
 Many mass producers use the injection-curing method which is when the liquid brine is injected into the ham.
 These different methods of curing are how quality is affected.
 Dry-curing is when the entire surface of the meat is thoroughly coated with salt and then stored until the salt saturates the meat.
 This procedure is sometimes repeated several times.